AntanasKal/blue-rectangle/README.md

 ![Gameplay](./assets/gameplay.gif)

 The game implements continuous collision detection following an idea suggested in the paper [Functional Reactive Programming, Refactored (Perez et al.)](https://www.cs.nott.ac.uk/~psxip1/papers/2016-HaskellSymposium-Perez-Barenz-Nilsson-FRPRefactored-short.pdf).
-Section 7.1.3 outlines how predicted collision times can be calculated from within the MSFs and how the times can be retrieved from the top level reactimate functions using `CCDGameMonad` defined in the paper. `CCDGameMonad` allows holding predicted collision times in writer monad context.
+Section 7.1.3 outlines how predicted collision times can be calculated from within the MSFs and how the times can be retrieved from the top level reactimate functions.
+This is done by using `CCDGameMonad` which is defined in the paper and which allows holding predicted collision times in writer monad context.
 Example given in the paper is a simple case of a bouncing ball in one dimension.
-This game implements the idea from the paper in 2D setting with multiple moving objects.
+In this game the idea is implemented in 2D setting with multiple moving objects.

-Bellow is the definition of `CCDGameMonad` used in this project, `tellFututureTime` is an MSF that puts a `FutureTime` value in the writer context (the context holds the minimal told value).
+For reference, bellow is the definition of `CCDGameMonad` used in this project, `tellFututureTime` is an MSF that puts a `FutureTime` value in the writer context (the context holds the minimal told value).

 ```haskell
 type DTime = Double